foronda/blog-mm/_posts/it/2015-07-19-serialize-json-data-for-bootstrap-treeview.markdown

 ### Overview
-Dynamically populate the <a href="https://github.com/jonmiles/bootstrap-treeview">bootstrap-treeview</a> data from a LINQ-to-SQL datacontext in an ASP.NET C# code behind.The function serialize db.text fields a LINQ query of two tables; one parent, the other child, ultimately merging the serialized a string into JSON parsable string.
+Dynamically populate the <a href="https://github.com/jonmiles/bootstrap-treeview">bootstrap-treeview</a> data from a LINQ-to-SQL datacontext in an ASP.NET C# code behind.
+The function serialize db.text fields a LINQ query of two tables; one parent, the other child, ultimately merging the serialized a string into JSON parsable string.
 Function is then called by the front-end javascript to reconvert the serialized string using jQuery.ParseJson() method, becoming the data for the bootstrap treeview.

-#### Requires Namespaces
+#### Requireds Namespaces
 {% highlight csharp %}
 using System.Runtime.Serialization.Json;
 using System.IO;